alexeldeib/supreme-goggles/README.md

 - server CSR only receive approval when requested by a cert matching the requested certificate
 - kubelet credentials can never expire in a meaningful way while the control plane is up.

+Note that using an exec plugin to request a bootstrap token, the only requirements are cluster fqdn and certificate authority.

+The fqdn can be injected via e.g. VMSS tags to IMDS in Azure, while the certificate authority can be in custom data or user data (later also accessible via IMDS).
+This eliminates the need for any other external data for bootstrap.

 Note there is a built-in RBAC role for the kubelet-serving approver, even though the approver itself is not built-in (only the signer): system:certificates.k8s.io:kubelet-serving-approver